connorjan/connorjan.github.io/about/index.md

 ###Interests
 I love sports (namely Racquetball, Hockey, and Swimming), I enjoy <a href="http://www.geocaching.com" target="_blank">Geocaching</a>, Rubik's Cubes and other puzzles, all things Apple, backing projects on <a href="http://www.kickstarter.com" target="_blank">Kickstarter</a>, and many other fun things!
-I also enjoy programming and am familiar with Verilog, VHDL, C++, Python, C, and some assembly.
+I also enjoy programming and am familiar with Verilog, VHDL, C/C++, assembly, and Python.

 <a name="contact-me"></a>
 ###Contact Me